Exploring the Laws of Eshnunna: Ancient Legal Insights

 5) Damages caused by a goring ox and comparable cases.

 One of the most interesting features of the Laws of Eshnunna is that they show significant differences from the Code of Hammurabi, which was issued about a century later by the king of Babylon who conquered Eshnunna.
 For instance, the Laws of Eshnunna have a more lenient approach to homicide and bodily injury, imposing monetary fines instead of death or mutilation for most cases.
 They also have a more flexible system of compensation for property damage, allowing for negotiation and arbitration between parties.
-Moreover, they have a more humane treatment of slaves, granting them some rights and protections from abuse.
-It seems that the capital punishment was avoidable (in contrast to the Code of Hammurabi), because of the standard formulation: “It is a case of life … he shall die”.
+Moreover, they have a more humane treatment of slaves, granting them some rights and protection from abuse.
+It seems that capital punishment was avoidable (in contrast to the Code of Hammurabi), because of the standard formulation: “It is a case of life … he shall die”.